whowgames/documentation/API/publisher_events.md

 Type: gameError
 ---------

-*gameError* is used whenever the game finished loading.
-It's importand to measure loading performance of the slot.
+*gameError* is used whenever the game failed loading.

 Additional *ErrorCodes* (please forward all error codes given from whow too)
 | **Code** | **Meaning**